cmruss/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+DOM stands for Document Object Model, it is how the browser displays a webpage.
+Using JavaScript we can change every element of the DOM.

 2. What is an event?

+An event is an occurence of something that happens on the HTML of the site, like loading, scrolling, clicks, etc.

 3. What is an event listener?

+An event listener is a JavaScript trigger that executes a certain piece of code when a given event takes place.

 4. Why would we convert a NodeList into an Array?

+We would convert a nodelist to an array to utilize methods for data manipulation,

 5. What is a component?

+A component is a reusable piece of code that allows for flexibility and modularity, personally, I think of them as akin to mixins.

 ### Git Set up